-- Proposal 1 (Election of Directors): Our directors are elected by a plurality of the votes cast, which means that the nominee for director who receives the most votes will be elected.
+Proposal 1 (Election of Directors): Our directors are elected by a plurality of the votes cast, which means that the nominee for director who receives the most votes will be elected.
 You may vote either FOR the nominee or WITHHOLD your vote from the nominee.
-Votes that are withheld will not be included in the vote tally for the election of the director.
+Votes that are withheld will not be included in the vote tally for the election of directors.
 Banks, brokers, or other nominees do not have discretionary authority to vote on this matter.
-As a result, abstentions and "broker non-votes" if any, will not affect the outcome of the vote on Proposal 1. - Proposal 2 (Plan Amendment Proposal): The affirmative vote of the holders of shares of Common Stock having a majority in voting power of the votes cast by the holders of all of the shares of Common Stock present or represented at the Annual Meeting is required to approve Proposal 2.
-Accordingly, abstentions or "broker non-votes", if any, will not have any effect on the outcome of Proposal 2. - Proposal 3 (Reverse Split Proposal): The affirmative vote of the holders of shares of Common Stock having a majority in voting power of the votes cast by the holders of all of the shares of Common Stock present or represented at the Annual Meeting is required to approve Proposal 3.
-Accordingly, abstentions or "broker non-votes", if any, will not have any effect on the outcome of Proposal 3. - Proposal 4 (Auditor Proposal): The affirmative vote of the holders of shares of Common Stock having a majority in voting power of the votes cast by the holders of all of the shares of Common Stock present or represented at the Annual Meeting is required to approve Proposal 4.
-Proposal 4 is generally considered to be a "routine" matter which means that banks, brokers, or other nominees will have discretionary authority to vote on this matter, and accordingly, no broker non-votes will occur on Proposal 4.
-Abstentions, if any, will not affect the outcome of the vote on Proposal 4.
+As a result, "broker non-votes" if any, will not effect the outcome of the vote on Proposal 1.

+Proposal 2 (Auditor Proposal): The affirmative vote of the holders of shares of Common Stock having a majority in voting power of the votes cast by the holders of all of the shares of Common Stock present or represented at the Annual Meeting is required to approve Proposal 2.
+Proposal 2 is generally considered to be a "routine" matter which means that banks, brokers, or other nominees will have discretionary authority to vote on this matter, and accordingly, no broker non-votes will occur on Proposal 2.
+Abstentions, if any, will not affect the outcome of the vote on Proposal 2.
 We are not required to obtain the approval of our stockholders to select our independent registered public accounting firm.
+However, if our stockholders do not ratify the appointment of Moss Adams LLP, or any successor entity thereto, as our independent registered public accounting firm for the year ending December 31, 2025, the Audit Committee of our Board will reconsider its appointment.

+Proposal 3 (Issuance Proposal): The affirmative vote of the holders of shares of Common Stock having a majority in voting power of the votes cast by the holders of all of the shares of Common Stock present or represented at the Annual Meeting is required to approve Proposal 3.
+Accordingly, abstentions or "broker non-votes", if any, will not have any effect on the outcome of Proposal 3.

+Proposal 4 (Inducement Proposal): The affirmative vote of the holders of shares of Common Stock having a majority in voting power of the votes cast by the holders of all of the shares of Common Stock present or represented at the Annual Meeting is required to approve Proposal 4.
+Accordingly, abstentions or "broker non-votes", if any, will not have any effect on the outcome of Proposal 4.

-However, if our stockholders do not ratify the appointment of Moss Adams as our independent registered public accounting firm for the year ending December 31, 2024, the Audit Committee of our Board will reconsider its appointment. - Proposal 5 (Adjournment Proposal): The affirmative vote of the holders of shares of Common Stock having a majority in voting power of the votes cast by the holders of all of the shares of Common Stock present or represented at the Annual Meeting is required to approve Proposal 5.
+Proposal 5 (Reverse Split Proposal): The affirmative vote of the holders of shares of Common Stock having a majority in voting power of the votes cast by the holders of all of the shares of Common Stock present or represented at the Annual Meeting is required to approve Proposal 5.
 Accordingly, abstentions or "broker non-votes", if any, will not have any effect on the outcome of Proposal 5.

+Proposal 6 (Adjournment Proposal): The affirmative vote of the holders of shares of Common Stock having a majority in voting power of the votes cast by the holders of all of the shares of Common Stock present or represented at the Annual Meeting is required to approve Proposal 6.
+Accordingly, abstentions or "broker non-votes", if any, will not have any effect on the outcome of Proposal 6.